 Creamy avocado salsa with tomatillo and serrano chile.
-Intense green colour and velvety flavour.
+Intense green color and velvety flavor.

 About this recipe